Ten Steps To Structuring Great Wellness Coaching Sessions

 Being client-centered does not mean passively following the client in conversation wherever they may lead.
 It means facilitating the client’s own process, keeping them in the driver’s seat, but traveling down the road to where the client wants to go.
 The metaphor of the coach and client walking down a trail in the woods at midnight is a good one.
 It is the coach’s job to hold the flashlight and illuminate the way.
 It is the client’s job to choose the path.

-Co-Creating The Agenda- Every Timeagenda
+Co-Creating The Agenda- Every Time

 Coaches help their clients to get clear about what they want to accomplish in coaching.
 They consciously co-create the coaching alliance.
 They hold the client’s agenda to be the agenda, but that does not mean starting a session with the often-disastrous invitation “So!
 What do you want to talk about today?”
 Make your coaching sessions more productive and satisfying by using the following steps as part of your coaching session structure.